diegofrasal/ncImpute/MovieLens_1m.md

 We provide within our ```ncImpute``` package the famous ```MovieLens1m``` data set.
 This example carries out the corresponding matrix completion for the particular value of gamma ```=20``` in the MC+ penalty.

 ```
+# The following code reproduces the MovieLens1m example presented in the numerical experiments
+# of our paper "Matrix Completion with Non-Convex Regularization: Thresholding Operators and
+# Algorithms".
+The present code takes approximately 2 hours to run as it explores a lambda x
+# gamma grid of length 100 x 1 for the specific value of gamma = 20.
+For speedier results, try
+# reducing the size of the grid or the converge threshold to 1e-03.

 library(ncImpute)

 ### MovieLens 1m ###